Getting Started

 └── README.md # General infos about your application

-directory at contrary contains all the source files of your application, this is where you will work most of the time. - The
+• The src directory, at contrary, contains all the source files of your application, this is where you will work most of the time.

-directory is the directory that is exposed to the network by the server.
-This is the place where you should put your static assets such as images or soundfiles that the clients of your application will download and use.
+• The public directory is the directory that is exposed to the network by the server.
+This is the place where you should put your static assets such as images or sound files, so that clients connected to your application can download and use them.

-So, be careful to not expose sensitive or private informations there..
-This is an important thing to keep in mind whenever you deal with servers and networks, it's not specific to soundworks applications. :::
+This is an important thing to keep in mind whenever you deal with servers and networks, it's not specific to soundworks applications.

 Now that we have an overview of the file structure of a soundworks application, let's write some code!